-Friedreich’s ataxia (FA).
-An inherited disorder, FA is caused by defects in the FXN gene that encodes for frataxin — a protein that regulates iron levels in mitochondria, a cell’s power producers.
+Friedreich’s ataxia is an inherited disorder caused by defects in the FXN gene that encodes for frataxin — a protein that regulates iron levels in mitochondria, which are cellular components that produce energy inside cells.

-How RTA 408 works
+How does RTA 408 work?

-RTA 408 works by activating a protein called nuclear factor erythroid-derived 2-related factor 2 (Nrf2), which is a transcription factor or protein that activates the expression of genes involved in promoting mitochondrial function.
+RTA 408 works by activating a protein called nuclear factor erythroid-derived 2-related factor 2 (Nrf2), which is a transcription factor or a protein that activates the expression of genes involved in promoting mitochondrial function.

-Nrf2 activation also blocks, or inhibits, inflammation (by inhibiting a protein called NF-κB) and the production of reactive oxygen species to protect against oxidative stress.
+Nrf2 activation further increases the production of energy and antioxidant molecules.
+It also blocks or inhibits inflammation by inhibiting a protein called NF-κB and the production of reactive oxygen species.

 RTA 408 in clinical trials

-Note: Friedreich’s Ataxia News is strictly a news and information website about the disease.
+Friedreich’s Ataxia News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.